ipfs/ipfs-gui/README.md

 # 🔒 IPFS GUI

-> Make IPFS GUIs beautiful, modular reusable (WebComponents) and unified!
+> Make IPFS GUIs beautiful with a common language and a unified styleguide!
+Bonus points for modularity and reusability (WebComponents)!

 This is the internal repo to for Project Management of the IPFS GUI project.